kennethho/finally/README.md

 Emulation of *finally* in and using C++11.
 ================================

 The code is a result of me hacking and exploring C++11.
-It is certainly not to promote use of "finally" in C++.
+It is certainly not to promote use of *finally* in C++.
 RAII is a better route most of the time, if not always.

 Its sytax is very close to, and as far as I can tell semantically equivalent to, native try/catch, with a few exceptions: